Skip to main content

 Ensuring the protection of populations is a core objective of humanitarian action.
 Protection is a broad concept, approached in many ways, ranging from delivering basic humanitarian assistance to deploying peacekeeping troops.

 International law defines the global framework for protecting populations: it includes international human rights law, international humanitarian law and international refugee law.
-This framework define the obligations of states and warring parties to assist and protect civilians, and to prevent and refrain from behaviour that violates their rights.
+This framework defines the obligations of states and warring parties to assist and protect civilians, and to prevent and refrain from behaviour that violates their rights.

 Why is this important?